athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Druid.md

 ## Weapon ExpertiseLevel 11

-You’ve improved your combat skill.
+You've improved your combat skill.
 Your proficiency rank for simple weapons and unarmed attacks increases to expert.

 ## Wild WillpowerLevel 11

-Your primal will, like that of the greatest beast, can’t be tamed.
+Your primal will, like that of the greatest beast, can't be tamed.
 Your proficiency rank for Will saves increases to master.
 When you roll a success at a Will save, you get a critical success instead.

 ## Medium Armor ExpertiseLevel 13